die-jimenez/A-future-but-not-for-us/README.md

 - Creation of the main character's AI
 - Programming of gameplay mechanics (2D and 3D)
-- Implementation of dialogs and localization systems, including a tool for switching texts and audio to multiple languages using JSON files
+- Implementation of dialogs and localization systems
 - Development of UI programming (main menu and gameplay interface)

 &nbsp;